semdner/Fra-UAS-LaTeX-Template/README.md

 ## Usage

 Clone this repository to your local machine.
-Navigate to either the `src_de` or `src_eng` folder, depending on which language you prefer to write your paper in.
+To use this template, download this repository.
+The `README.md` file can be deleted because the actual LaTeX template is contained in the `src_de`/`src_eng` folders.
+Replace the folder name with any name, such as the name of your essay.
 Use a LaTeX editor to modify the files as necessary.
-Compile the main.tex file to generate the final PDF document.
+Compile the `main.tex` file to generate the final PDF document.

 **Include Sections:**